 Growing Our Urban Forest – A Community Effort

 Partnering with individual property owners, businesses, neighborhood groups, and organizations, Hendersonville Tree Board works to plant trees and help educate people about the many benefits trees offer.
 The NeighborWoods program is a collaborative effort designed to replenish and sustain the City tree canopy and urban forest, while also offering instruction on proper tree care and maintenance.

 A NeighborWoods Tree Fund has been created at the Community Foundation of Henderson County to accept donations which will keep the tree-planting program growing.
 The funds are used by Hendersonville Tree Board to purchase trees for residents to plant in yards, at businesses, in neighborhood green spaces, and where needed.
 The Tree Board's program aims to assist residents to plant and maintain trees for health, beauty, wildlife, and to increase our urban forest coverage.
 Donations for this program are accepted through Community Foundation of Henderson County.
-Please click here for more information on making your tax-deductible donation to the NeighborWoods Tree Fund can be found here or by visiting the Community Foundation website.
+More information on making your tax-deductible donation to the NeighborWoods Tree Fund can be found here or by visiting the Community Foundation website.

 How It Works

 Participants in the NeighborWoods program are provided trees, mulch, and assistance from tree experts to educate about choosing the right tree for the location and proper tree planting and maintenance.
 Participants sign a pledge to care for the trees after planting.
 All NeighborWoods trees are purchased by the Tree Board with donations and assistance from Hendersonville City Council and its Public Works Department.